OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp16-overcloud.rst

          openstack overcloud container image upload --config-file ~/local_registry_images.yaml

-9. Create and upload the TF containers.
+9. Create and upload the OpenSDN containers.

-   1. Create the TF container file.
+   1. Create the OpenSDN container file.

       .. note::

          This step is optional.
-The TF containers can be downloaded from external registries later.
+The OpenSDN containers can be downloaded from external registries later.

       ::